Skip to content

 “In the end, this project is about so much more than entrepreneurship and private sector development”, Othman concludes.

 “Hawija society was and is torn apart by trauma.
 War and extremism have deepened and sharpened distrust between clans and religious and ethnic groups, between citizens and authorities.
-When people are able to run and improve their businesses, when they produce, process, sell, and trade, they are bridging these divides.
-They actually repair the fabric of society.
+When people can run and improve their businesses, produce, process, sell, and trade, they are bridging these divides.
+They repair the fabric of society.
 And there is another angle to it as well.
 For decades, the people of Hawija felt abandoned and isolated.
-By their government, and by the international community.
+By their government and by the international community.
 Blossom Up’s support gives them a feeling of no longer being abandoned.
 They felt left behind with their traumas of war.
 Finally, they have a feeling of being connected and supported.”